ny4rlk0/ny4rlk0/README.md

 - 💬 I did little bit development for Bot with Telegram API (Crypto currency / advertising bot etc. But i wasn't interested in it too much.)
 - 🖥 I also have a website <a href="https://nyarlko.com/">nyarlko.com</a> About: Anime
 - 🛡 Designed some open source game assets: <a href="https://opengameart.org/users/nyarlko">Open Game Art</a>
-- 🌐 I can Speak/Write English / Turkish and Also Japanese (partly, altho i can't write.)
+- 🌐 I can Speak/Write English / Turkish
 - 💼 Currently: Unemployed/University
 <!--
 **ny4rlk0/ny4rlk0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.